oneapi-src/oneMKL/docs/README.md

-### oneMKL documentation
+### oneMath documentation

-This folder contains oneMKL documentation in reStructuredText (rST) format.
+This folder contains oneMath documentation in reStructuredText (rST) format.

 The documentation build step is skipped by default.
 To enable building documentation from the main build, set `-DBUILD_DOC=ON`.